- ABOUT US

 CuPED ('Customizable Presentation of ELAN Documents') is a free tool for Windows and Mac that allows easy conversion of ELAN audio and video annotations into user-friendly HTML.
 Version 0.3.14 is now available and fixes some bugs and brings all the underlying components up to date.
 A draft of a users' manual is also now available.

-ELAN Multimedia Annotator (MPI) is a professional tool for the creation of complex annotations on video and audio resources.
+ELAN Multimedia Annotator (MPI) is a free tool for transcribing media and for the creation of complex annotations on video and audio resources.

 - ELAN is reviewed in Language Documentation & Conservation Vol.1(2) (December 2007).

-A set of ELAN templates by Andrea Berez is available for free download.
-Click here to download.
-There are six templates covering the following types of requirements:
+- A set of ELAN templates by Andrea Berez is available for free download here.
+There are six templates covering various requirements.

 - MPI Nijmegen has also made a template available for up to eight speakers, with tiers for Text, Gloss, Free Translation, Gesture and some more (by default only Text and Free Translation are show).
 Click here to link to the MPI page for the downloads.

 EMU is a collection of software tools for the creation, manipulation and analysis of speech databases.